Small Business Toolkit: Understand Disability

 - Intellectual and/or developmental disabilities (e.g., Down Syndrome)

-- “Non-apparent” disabilities, sometimes called “invisible disabilities” (e.g., health conditions such as heart disease, lupus, cancer, substance use disorder, Long COVID).
+- “Non-apparent” disabilities, sometimes called “invisible disabilities” (e.g., health conditions such as heart disease, lupus, cancer, substance use disorder).

 The ADA protects "qualified individuals with disabilities," who can perform the essential functions of a job with or without an accommodation.

-The ADA applies to “covered employers,” or businesses with 15 or more employees, employment agencies, and some other organizations.
+The ADA applies to “ covered employers, ” or businesses with 15 or more employees, employment agencies, and some other organizations.
 However, state laws vary and may apply to businesses of any size.
-This resource can help you identify which state laws apply to your business.
+The Department of Labor offers a resource list that can help you identify which state laws apply to your business.